Stay in Touch!

 By the 1900’s the blues sound had grown in popularity particularly in the South.
 In 1903, a trained musician and composer W.C Handy had an encounter with a poor African American musician who played a guitar using a penknife as a primitive slider on the strings.
 It was Handy who brought this rural form of the blues to the masses by publishing the songs he’d heard as well as writing and publishing sheet music for new pieces, allowing it to be spread across America.

-To learn more and discover some of the pioneering blues guitarists to break through over the following decades, checkout the following link:
+To learn more and discover some of the pioneering blues guitarists to break through over the following decades, checkout The Greatest Guitar Players in History 20’s – 30’s.

 I hope you have enjoyed reading this post and if you have any questions or ideas for future content topics please leave a comment below.